totuni/esp-studio-examplesII/InputStreams/source/README.md

 ### Use Case

-Event Hub connectors are used for:
+Event Hub connectors are used for the following scenarios:

 - Connecting to high-volume telemetry or log data pipelines hosted in Azure.
 - Integrating ESP with cloud-first applications or IoT deployments using Azure IoT Hub (which can route data into Event Hubs).